cheertsang/Personal/LaMeraChimba_PreliminaryDesign.md

 AguaClara would like to expand its efforts in serving a range of smaller communities.
 Thus, we would like to design a range of designs that accommodate for flow rates of 1 to 5 L/s ("plantitas").
 In particular, we will be focusing on the design of the sedimentation tank.
 The current design of the PF300 sedimentation tank consists of two sections of a cylindrical corrugated PVC pipe welded together at a 30 degree angle (Figure 1):

-[wait!
-This isn't HDPE!
-You can't weld different types of plastic together!
-This is a critical issue.
-If we switch from PVC to another material for your new design we need to switch any other components that need to be glued or welded to the tank. ]

 <p align="center">
   <img src="https://github.com/cheertsang/Personal/blob/master/IMG_3748.JPG?raw=True" height=500>
 </p>